-Adams work occupies a space of revelation.
-Whether that is exploring and experimenting with physical barriers or the peeling back of layers of memory and time.
-Adams artistic and poetic work showcases a need to expose his past to gain a new and deeper understanding of his present.
-His continual exploration of the hidden or forgotten is a reclamation of his history.
-This genuine need to understand himself and the world around him translates into a substantial body of work around deep human emotion and experience.
+Adams' artistic and poetic work showcases a need to reinterpret his past to gain a new and deeper understanding of his present.
+His continual exploration of the hidden or forgotten is a reclamation of history and translates into a substantial body of work around deep human emotion such as grief, loss, social injustice, and shared lived experience.

 ‘Artistic creation and expression to me is almost a path of spiritual progression, I want to use all available mediums to connect with others and to create something meaningful and true.’